-MSN - PhD is designed for applicants entering the program with a Master's degree in nursing and a focus on research and the generation of nursing knowledge.
+MSN - PhD | Designed for applicants entering the program with a Master's degree in nursing and a focus on research and the generation of nursing knowledge.

-BSN - PhD is an option intended for an applicant with a baccalaureate degree in nursing whose major focus is research and the development of nursing knowledge.
+BSN - PhD | Designed as an option intended for an applicant with a baccalaureate degree in nursing whose major focus is research and the development of nursing knowledge.